 - Provide DNA on participating dogs.
 (The club will reimburse you the $20 CHIC fee if your dog isn’t already in our CHIC DNA Bank).

 - Do the Holter in the time given (the plan is to give people a week to get the 24-hour session done) and then ship the equipment to the next participant.

 - If the Holter shows abnormal results, do a cardiac ultrasound as soon as possible with an individual appointment with a cardiologist (not a clinic) and send the test results to the study.
 The club will reimburse owners $500 towards the cost of the ultrasound and will be happy to forward the Holter report to the cardiologist.
-The owner must also agree to do follow-up on the dog based on the cardiologist’s recommendations and send reports to the study.
+The owner must also agree to do follow-up on the dog (at their own expense) based on the cardiologist’s recommendations and send reports to the study.

 - If the Holter shows abnormal results, commit to doing a Holter session annually (free if using club equipment) for the life of the dog or until the study ends.
-We will be happy to share the Holter test data with your cardiologist to save you the cost of doing a Holter through your cardiologist, which usually costs several hundred dollars.
+We will be happy to share the Holter session data with your cardiologist to save you the cost of doing a Holter through your cardiologist, which usually costs several hundred dollars.

 - If your dog is affected, submit heart tissue to the necropsy study when the dog dies, no matter what the cause of death.
 This is something your regular vet can do, and the club will reimburse owners up to $150 of the cost.

 Again, please contact us ASAP if you would like us to consider your dog(s) for the study.

 Instructions for Collecting Heart Samples for Microscopic Examination